 We don’t just celebrate Jesus in June every year.
 We celebrate Him every month; every day of every month of every year.
 Our History starts in Genesis, in the Bible, when God created man and woman, Adam and Eve.

-Two of our top-selling t-shirts are probably best worn during the month of June, or “pride month,” just to remind people that God gave us the Rainbow long, long, long before it was taken as a symbol of LGBQ-etc. “pride.”
+This top-selling t-shirt is probably best worn during the month of June, or “pride month,” just to remind people that God gave us a Promise with the Rainbow long, long, long before it was “appropriated” as a symbol of LGBQ-etc. “pride.”